hayes/pothos/docs/guide/writing-plugins.md

 original resolver.

 Figuring out how to wrap inputs can be a little complex, especially when dealing with recursive inputs, and optimizing to wrap as little as possible.
-To help with this, giraphql has a couple of utility functions that can make this easier:
+To help with this, Pothos has a couple of utility functions that can make this easier:

 - `mapInputFields`: Used to select affected input fields and extract some configuration